lusm554/blockchain/README.md

 ## Notes
 Do not forget!! <br>
-To better understand ETH, this blockchain borrow some things from the Ethereum blockchain.
+To better understand ETH, this blockchain borrow some things from the Ethereum blockchain. <br>
+LevelDB better for this purpose, but for raw version let's use MongoDB.

 ### How to store data?
 Two types of data: